 Types of Narcissism

-There are two different types of narcissism that narcissistic behavior can fall under.
+There are two types of narcissism that narcissistic behavior can fall under.
 The two types can have common traits but come from different childhood experiences.
 The two types also dictate the different ways people will behave in relationships.

 People with this behavior were most likely treated as if they were superior or above others during childhood.
 These expectations can follow them as they become adults.
 They tend to brag and be elitist.